 2. Trusts

-A trust is very simply a way to provide control over assets, either while you are still alive, and / or after you have passed away.
+A trust is very simply a way to provide control over assets, either while you are still alive, and/or after you have passed away.
 Having assets in a trust (controlled by a trustee) allows you to dictate how and to whom your assets are distributed as well as the timing of those distributions.

 There are lots of different types of trusts, but two basic types are, a revocable trust and an irrevocable trust.
 A revocable trust allows you to keep control of the assets in the trust, as well as the ability to change the trust, revoke the trust, or change the nature of the trust at any time.
 An irrevocable trust is, as the name implies, not able to be changed without the beneficiaries consent.
 And, the assets held by the trust are controlled by the trustee.
-Any assets owned by a trust are able to be passed to your beneficiaries without going through the probate process.
+Any assets owned by a trust can be passed to your beneficiaries without going through the probate process.

 3. Power of Attorney

 A power of attorney (POA), allows you to designate someone to act on your behalf in various situations.
-You can make a POA very broad reaching, or very specific, all depending of course on the situation.
-A POA usually comes in to play should your ability to take care of yourself decline.
-This component to a proper estate plan is important to everyone, however it is especially important if you are single.
+You can make a POA very broad-reaching, or very specific, all depending of course on the situation.
+A POA usually comes into play should your ability to take care of yourself decline.
+This component to a proper estate plan is important to everyone, however, it is especially important if you are single.
 With couples, the responsibility of taking care of someone falls to a spouse.
-However if you’re single and haven’t designated anyone, the court will appoint someone to be your guardian.
+However, if you’re single and haven’t designated anyone, the court will appoint someone to be your guardian.
 Once you pass away, the POA becomes obsolete, and the executor of your will is now the responsible party.
 Your POA and executor can be the same person.

 4. Health Care Directive (Medical Directive)